Skip to content

 The replication slot's confirmed flush LSN is advanced immediately after staging — once events are durably registered in S3 + log_index, PostgreSQL can recycle WAL up to that point.
 On a crash between staging and materialization, pg2iceberg recovers by re-reading the staged Parquet files from the log; the WAL is no longer needed.

-Coordination tables (in the _pg2iceberg schema):
+Coordination tables (in _pg2iceberg):

 Table Purpose